 It is said that half the impact of food comes from its appearance.
 Now imagine the impact of serving your best efforts on a plate in a beautifully outfitted dining room.
 Your dining room has the unique distinction of being a focal point of your home but one in which you spend the least amount of time, compared to other areas in the house.
 This gives you a great advantage in planning dining room décor: you can go as bold or dramatic as you choose.
 Even if the rest of your house is done up in neutral shades or soothing colours, you can opt for a burst of liveliness in the dining room.
 It sets the mood and creates a great backdrop for those tantalising dishes and fantastic conversations.

-Here are some tips and tricks from designers on how to go about planning a colour scheme for your dining room.
+Here are some tips and tricks from interior designers in Hyderabad on how to go about planning a colour scheme for your dining room.

 Dining space with a refreshing blend of turquoise and mint green on the walls